-The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of an internal control over the Company's process for identifying lease modifications and evaluating lease classification for those modifications, including the review and approval of the Company's lease modifications and the Company's evaluation of the lease classification.
+The primary procedures we performed to address this critical audit matter included the following.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's process for identifying lease modifications and evaluating lease classification for those modifications, including controls related to the review and approval of the Company's lease modifications and the Company's evaluation of the lease classification.
 We evaluated the Company's accounting memoranda and documentation underlying the accounting conclusions reached, including application of relevant accounting guidance in regard to the modification accounting and subsequent lease classification.
-We evaluated the economic life used in the Company's determination of lease classification by comparing it to relevant industry publications.
+We evaluated the economic life used in the determination of lease classification by comparing it to relevant industry publications.
 We evaluated fixed assets that are placed in service for new minimum volume commitments which would require reassessment of the lease.